sokol-matija/abode-student-rentals/README.md

 ## How to Edit This Code

-### Using Lovable (Recommended)
-Simply visit the [Lovable Project](https://lovable.dev/projects/dac345e1-8fd2-422e-b254-40beb05a9d49) and start prompting for changes.

-### Using Your Preferred IDE
-1. Make changes locally
-2. Push to GitHub - changes will automatically sync with Lovable

 ### Using GitHub Codespaces
 1. Navigate to your repository
 2. Click "Code" → "Codespaces" → "New codespace"